Contents

 How many streams can I run at once?

 There's no limit to how many live streams you can run at once.
-We recommend using Agenda sessions when multiple streams happen at the same time or if you have a lot of live streams.
+We recommend using Sessions when multiple streams happen at the same time or if you have a lot of live streams.
 You should also carefully coordinate speakers, moderators, and captioners.

 Can I choose the streaming quality?